 Image via TrendyThriftyNow.com

-With the comfortable atmosphere you’re creating, everyone else will want to stay relaxed at this year’s event, too.
+With the comfortable atmosphere you’re creating, everyone else will want to stay relaxed during the holiday, too.
 This flat lay outfit for fellas will be just right – a sweater and warm socks to stay toasty; sturdy boots for stepping outside to walk to dog; jeans for comfort and a collar to dress it up just enough.
 High five to Goodwill Industries of Lower South Carolina (North Charleston) for tracking down this ensemble.
 I especially love that the dog is included as an accessory.
 Classic.